 - Grow your current professional skill level

-If you continue to grow your level of skill in your chosen field, you’ll become a master at what you do.
+If you continue to grow your skill level in your chosen field, you’ll become a master at what you do.

-You may have heard of the 10,000 hours rule—popularised by Malcolm Gladwell’s book ‘Outliers’.
-He stated that to achieve greatness in an area, you need to spend 10,000 hours of deliberate, focussed practice on developing your skill in that area.
+You may have heard of the 10,000 hours rule—popularised by Malcolm Gladwell’s book ‘Outliers,’ He stated that to achieve greatness in an area, you need to spend 10,000 hours of deliberate, focused practice on developing your skill in that area.